Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands

 \textbf{Condition 1:} $\mathbf{P}_m$ is a sparse vector.

 \textbf{Condition 2:} The sensing matrix $\mathbf{J}_m$ satisfies RIP.

-Due to the limited number of targets in radar sensing, one target corresponds to a peak in range-velocity profile, so that most radar signals are sparse in range-velocity profile space \cite{knill2018high}.
+Due to the limited number of targets in radar sensing, one target corresponds to a peak in range-velocity profile, so that radar signals are sparse in range-velocity profile space \cite{knill2018high}.
 Therefore, $\mathbf{P}_m$ is a sparse vector.
 According to (\ref{eq20}), it is revealed that $\mathbf{J}_m$ is a partial DFT matrix.
-It is shown in \cite{candes2006near} that the partial DFT matrix satisfies the RIP with high probability.
+It is shown in \cite{candes2006near} that the partial DFT matrix satisfies the RIP.
 Thus, (\ref{eq19}) can satisfy the condition for accurate reconstruction of the spare vector $\mathbf{P}_m$.
-The received signal usually contains AWGN, in which case the sparse power spectrum can be obtained by solving (\ref{eq4}).
+The received signal usually contains AWGN, where the sparse power spectrum can be obtained by solving (\ref{eq4}).
 In this paper, the FISTA \cite{beck2009fast} is used to undergo the solution, and the power spectrum $\mathbf{P}_m$ of range is finally obtained after several iterations by choosing a suitable regularization parameter $\lambda$.
 Details about the FISTA and parameter selection are given in section \ref{se4}.